resbaz/mdcs-setup/README.rst

 Filepath: /opt/matlab_scratch

-Distributed: is kept in /root/ on the client
+Distributed: is kept in /root/ on the client and is run on boot by root's crontab

 start_all.sh
 ------------